- What is parenting time?

 How can I be accused of abducting my own children?

-The law says that where there is no custody order in existence, it is an offence for one parent to take children under fourteen years of age from the other parent with the plan of keeping them away from him.
+The law says that where there is no parenting order in existence, it is an offence for one parent to take children under fourteen years of age from the other parent with the plan of keeping them away from him.
 If you hide the children so that they are not available to their father, there is a possibility that you will be charged.

 There is, however, a defence to any possible criminal charge.
 If you can show that you took the children away because the children or you were in immediate danger of being harmed, then you may be able to resist criminal charges.
 If you can show that you honestly believed such a danger existed, you can likely oppose charges.

-Even when parents separate physically, they both still have equal custody rights to their children until a court order says differently.
+Even when parents separate physically, they both still have equal rights to their children until a court order says differently.

 How can I show that I believed the children or I were in danger of being harmed?